BornB4Google/swe-3313-fall-2025-team-09/requirements/README.md

     - **Priority:** Must Have
     - **Effort:** 3 days
     - **Type:** Non-Functional
-    - **Description:** Show a preview of what screen will look like
+    - **Description:** Show a preview of what screen will look like.

 - **Story T9S-7.2**
     - **Name:** Application Flow
     - **Priority:** Must Have
     - **Effort:** 2 days
     - **Type:** Functional
-    - **Description:** Interactive mockup of how the user will navigate between pages
+    - **Description:** Interactive mockup of how the user will navigate between pages.

 ___
 ## Version 2